![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 WiFi & power sockets

-There is WiFi on all Thalys trains, now free of charge in all classes.
-There are power sockets for laptops & mobiles (2-pin, 220v) at all seats in all classes.
-3G or 4G mobile data reception works fine for most of the route.
+There are power sockets (2-pin, 220v) at all seats & free WiFi.
+3G, 4G or 5G mobile data reception works fine for most of the route.

 -

-Baby changing facilities are available in car 7, 17 or 27.
+Baby changing facilities are available in car 1, 11 or 21 and 7, 17 or 27.
 There are special family areas in cars 6 & 7.
-Children under 12 are no longer allowed to travel alone on Thalys trains.
+Children under 12 are not allowed to travel alone on these trains.

 -